IvettB/585_Lab9/README.md

 - **Input Data:** User-entered password (first prompt)
 - **ZKP Step:** **Step 3 - Client creates a signature from their password and sends it to the server**
 - **Plain Language Description:**
-This step is identical to the successful run.
+This step is identical to the Success version.
 The client generates a cryptographic signature based on the first password entered and sends it to the server.

 ---